execas/execas.github.io/_posts/2020-01-12-advanced-rop2.md

 (gdb) b *chat+40
 ```

-Run the program, continue, enter any string at the prompt,and continue:
+Run the program, continue, enter any string at the prompt, and continue:

 ```bash
 (gdb) r